What are the Four Areas of Ministry Focus?

 Improving Global Health

-Knowing that poverty and health are intertwined, The United Methodist Church has become a key player in fighting diseases such as malaria and AIDS and promoting initiatives that improve well-being.
-The church is nearing its goal of raising $75 million by 2016 to provide education, infrastructure, communication and prevention measures to defeat malaria.
-In the space of about five years, the death rate from malaria in Africa has been cut in half, thanks to international efforts such as the denomination’s Imagine No Malaria campaign.
+Knowing that poverty and health are intertwined, The United Methodist Church has been a key player in fighting diseases such as malaria and AIDS and promoting initiatives that improve well-being.
+The church is nearing its goal of raising $75 million to provide education, infrastructure, communication and prevention measures to defeat malaria.
+In fact, the death rate from malaria in Africa has been cut in half, thanks to international efforts such as the denomination’s Imagine No Malaria campaign.
 A new “Abundant Health” campaign for the denomination would reach one million children with lifesaving interventions by 2020.